manaskaturi/sysco-project/README.md

 Feel free to submit issues or feature requests through the repository’s [issue tracker](<REPO_URL/issues>).
 Contributions via pull requests are welcome.

   License
-This project is licensed under the MIT License.
-See the  LICENSE  file for details.
+  This is intended for project purpose

   Disclaimer
-This tool is intended for educational and internal use only.
-Please ensure compliance with your organization’s policies before deploying.

-For questions or support, contact the project maintainer at: <your_email@example.com>.
+This tool is developed by Sonia Beniwal

 #